Bullying – What is the evidence?

 Vaillancourt, T., Trinh, V., McDougall, P., Duku, E., Cunningham, L., Cunningham, C.,…Short, K. (2010).
 Optimizing population screening of bullying in school-aged children.
 Journal of School Violence, 9, 233–250.

-Tim is a Clinical and Counselling Psychologist, currently based in Berkshire.
+Tim is a Clinical Psychologist, currently based in North Queensland.
 He has extensive experience working with a children and teenagers with individual, additional and complex needs.
 He has a detailed understanding of challenging behaviours and enjoys direct treatment, multi disciplinary team work, family coaching and systemic intervention and training.
-He as a passion for research and is currently completing his PhD.
+He as a passion for research and completed his PhD at the University of Reading.

 Leave a Comment